Julianfleischmann/DhbwNfcDemoTheme/README.md

 ## Initializing the Project

-1. Use the dockware dev template
+1. Use the dockware dev template (See example docker-compose.yml below)
 2. add the theme to the local dev from https://github.com/Julianfleischmann/DhbwNfcDemoTheme
 3. The Theme should placed in [Dockware path]/plugins/**DhbwNfcDemoTheme** (Dockware path is the folder where the docker-compsoe.yml is inside)